OpenTranslationBible/open-bible/en-GB/18.Job/md/job-24.md

 ## Job 24:21

-> He wrongs the infertile woman,
+> He mistreats the childless woman,
 > And does no good for the widow.

 ## Job 24:22